oracle/fmw-kubernetes/docs-source/content/idm-products/oam/manage-oam-domains/domain-lifecycle.md

    **Note**: This opens an edit session for the oam-cluster where parameters can be changed using standard `vi` commands.

 1. In the edit session, search for `spec:`, and then look for the `replicas` parameter under `clusterName: oam_cluster`.
-By default the replicas parameter is set to "2" hence two OAM Managed Servers are started (`oam_server1` and `oam_server2`):
+By default the replicas parameter is set to "1" hence one OAM Managed Server is started (`oam_server1`):

    ```
    ...
    spec:
      clusterName: oam_cluster
-     replicas: 2
+     replicas: 1
      serverPod:
        env:
        - name: USER_MEM_ARGS